Cooper Rush: Professional career

+Pre-draft

 Coming out of Central Michigan, Rush was projected by the majority of NFL draft experts and analysts to be a seventh round pick or a priority undrafted free agent.
 On December 6, 2016, it was announced that Rush had accepted his invitation to the East–West Shrine Game.
 On January 21, 2017, Rush performed in the East–West Shrine Game for the East and completed 11 of 17 pass attempts for 97 yards in a 10–3 loss to the West.

-He received an invitation to the NFL combine and performed almost all of the required drills except for the bench press.
+Rush received an invitation to the NFL Combine and performed almost all of the required drills except for the bench press.
 He had an underwhelming lackluster performance and had some of the lowest marks at the combine.
 On March 20, 2017, Rush participated at Central Michigan's pro day and chose to attempt the vertical jump, broad jump, short shuttle, and three-cone drill once again.
 He gave a slower time in the three-cone drill (7.28), but was able to have better results in the vertical (30"), broad (8'11"), and short shuttle (4.46).
 Rush was ranked the 14th best quarterback prospect in the draft by NFLDraftScout.com.

-Dallas Cowboys
+Dallas Cowboys (first stint)

 2017

-Rush was signed as an undrafted free agent by the Dallas Cowboys after the 2017 NFL Draft on May 12.
+Rush was signed as an undrafted free agent by the Dallas Cowboys after the 2017 NFL draft on May 12.
 As a rookie, he initially competed with Zac Dysert in training camp for the job as the third-string quarterback.
 After Dysert suffered a herniated disc, the Cowboys signed Luke McCown to replace him on the roster.

-Following multiple productive preseason performances in the Hall of Fame Game and the next two contests, he began to share second-team reps in practice with backup quarterback Kellen Moore before the preseason game against the Oakland Raiders.
-During the contest, he was given most of the time with the second-team offense and completed 12 of his 13 attempts for 115 yards and two touchdowns in a comeback 24–20 victory.
-He finished the preseason with a total of 38 pass completions out of 51 attempts, 398 passing yards, and six touchdown passes with no interceptions.
+Following multiple productive preseason performances in the Hall of Fame Game and the next two contests, Rush began to share second-team reps in practice with backup quarterback Kellen Moore before the preseason game against the Oakland Raiders.
+During the contest, Rush was given most of the time with the second-team offense and completed 12-of-13 passes for 115 yards and two touchdowns in the 24–20 comeback victory.
+He finished the preseason completing 38-of-51 passes for 398 yards, six touchdowns, and no interceptions.
 Head coach Jason Garrett named Rush the Cowboys' third quarterback on their depth chart, behind Dak Prescott and Moore.
 Rush did not dress for the first five games and was a healthy scratch.

-Rush was promoted to second-string for the sixth game of the season, with Moore being released and signed to the Cowboys’ practice squad.
-In Week 7, in the 40–10 victory over the San Francisco 49ers, he appeared late in the game in relief of Prescott.
-He was 1-of-3 passing for 2 yards and had 2 rushes for 13 yards in his NFL debut.
+Rush was promoted to second-string for the sixth game of the season, with Moore being released and signed to the Cowboys' practice squad.
+During a Week 7 40–10 road victory over the San Francisco 49ers, Rush made his NFL debut, appearing late in the game in relief of Prescott, completing one-of-three passes for two yards while also rushing twice for 13 yards.